abenav94/Data_Science_Demystified/ML Problem Approach/Hypothesis Generation/Hypothesis Generation.md

-## Hyper Parameter Optimization
+## Hypothesis Generation

-This chapter outlines the different ways of performing Hyper Parameter Optimization
+This chapter outlines the importance of Hypothesis Generation, the different frameworks that exist and how to leverage them